This post may contain affiliate links. For more information, please read my disclosure policy.

 Homeschool in the evenings when your husband is home.
-One parent can play with the toddler while the other parent teachers your older child.
+One parent can play with the toddler while the other parent teaches the older child.
 Remember to switch off duty!

 The kids get one-on-one time with each parent, and both parents are involved in the homeschool.
 Try catering to each other’s strengths.
 If dad loves history and mom adores math, teach what you love.

-Make homeschooling truly a family learning experience by pulling out the board games, watching documentaries, and enjoying read alouds as a family.
+Make homeschooling truly a family learning experience by pulling out the board games, watching documentaries, and enjoying reading good books aloud as a family.

 Divide Up Your Day

-Divide up your day in to 15-20 minute segments instead of trying to get everything done in one fell swoop.
+When you homeschool with a toddler in the house, divide up your day into 15-20 minute segments.
+It’s a lot easier than trying to get everything done in one fell swoop.